bbshih/billyshih_blog_posts/_posts/2013-05-26-learn-sass-and-compass-quick.markdown

 - Compass
 ---

 For [Code Fellows](http://codefellows.org) we had to do a lightning talk on a topic of our choice.
 Since Rails utilizes Sass and my CSS skills have always been more of a learn on demand thing rather than a deep dive, I decided to check Sass out.
-While doing so, Compass came up often, so I added a little bit of my presentation to it.
+While doing so, Compass came up often, so I added a little bit of it to my presentation.

 Below are my slides, notes and links so you can play around with Sass.
 It's pretty easy to digest but there's a lot of depth I didn't cover and need to continue learning myself.
 Enjoy!